 Amanda has been in the field for 15 years, and actually worked for Anchor Point early in her career as a trainee under Laura and Drew's supervision when they co-owned the agency.
 Helping people grow and succeed in their recovery is Amanda's main driving force and the reason she became an Addiction Counselor.
 Her goal is to be the best person she can be each day with the hope that it will positively impact those around her.

 Jackie has been with Affinity since 2015 and has been a tremendous asset to the team from day one.
 Jackie's extensive knowledge of insurance billing makes her a great resource to clients who need help deciphering their behavioral health benefits.

 Sue joined the ACT team in June of 2017 and has contributed greatly to front office operations and patient care coordination, as well as the overall morale of the office.

-The newest addition to the ACT team, Sjenna helps run the front desk and assists with other various tasks that keep day-to-day operations running smoothly.
-Prior to joining the ACT family, she helped run the non-profit Don't Shoot Portland.
+Sjenna helps run the front desk and assists with various tasks that keep day-to-day operations running smoothly.
+When she's not in the ACT office, Sjenna volunteers with the non-profit Don't Shoot Portland.

 Position: Lap Dog